With our various research projects throughout Europe, we were able to build one-of-a-kind expertise from which all customers benefit today.

 The SEnCom project is intended to reveal challenges relevant to security and reliability during integration of the communication infrastructure into the distribution networks and analyse the possibility of external interference in communications systems and its effects on network operation.

-This analysis will expand on the current work of devolo AG, RheinMain University of Applied Sciences, Bremen University of Applied Sciences, RWTH Aachen University and the P3 Group.
+This analysis will expand on the current work of devolo, RheinMain University of Applied Sciences, Bremen University of Applied Sciences, RWTH Aachen University and the P3 Group.

 ENERGIE - Measurement of the low-voltage side network state variables in real time